fbpx

 So, target long-tail keywords in your content and boost your site’s SEO.
 You can search for long-tail keywords by:

-2. Select Keywords to Suit Your SEO or PPC Campaigns
+2. Select Keywords to Suit Your SEO or PPC Campaign

 Many people make the mistake of using the same keywords for SEO and their PPC campaign, which can significantly impact the results.
 If you use the wrong keywords for SEO, you won’t be able to rank for those keywords and attract traffic.